Harold George Nelson: Politics

-Nelson, his wife Maud, and their five children moved to Pine Creek, Northern Territory in 1913 where he continued to work as an engine driver and began his involvement in union affairs.
-Nelson started work as an organiser for the Australian Workers' Union in 1914 and became the first secretary of the AWU's Darwin branch.
+In 1913, Nelson, his wife Maud, and their five children moved to Pine Creek in the Northern Territory, where he continued to work as an engine driver and began his involvement in union affairs.
+He became an organiser for the Australian Workers' Union in 1914 and was the first secretary of the AWU's Darwin branch.

-The influence of the AWU in the Northern Territory grew in significance and so did Nelson.
+The influence of the AWU in the Northern Territory grew in significance and so did that of Nelson.
 By the end of 1917, 40% of all white men in the Territory belonged to the AWU and Nelson used his standing in the community to gain election to Darwin Town Council.

-Described as a "medium-sized nuggety man" and a fiery orator, Nelson was an effective campaigner, as can be seen by his successful campaign to significantly raise the wages of Darwin meatworkers in 1917.
+Described as a "medium-sized nuggety man" and a fiery orator, Nelson was an effective campaigner, as can be seen by his successful campaign to significantly raise the wages of Darwin meat workers in 1917.
 He also led protests against the Northern Territory Administrator Dr John A. Gilruth, which officially originated in November 1918 when Gilruth refused requests from barmaids for time off to celebrate the end of World War I (although tensions had been simmering between Gilruth and the union movement for some time).
 On 17 December 1918, in what has since been called the Darwin Rebellion, Nelson led a protest march to Liberty Square, in front of Government House, to demand Gilruth's removal as Administrator.
 Continued protests eventually led to the removal of Dr Gilruth from the Administrator position in February 1919, followed by the departure of other senior officials soon after.

+During that time, he had a tendency towards an anarchist outlook, once insisting on the reformation of the AWU's Darwin branch to adopt the "One Big Union" principle.
+That organization later became the North Australian Workers' Union, but Nelson ultimately abandoned the idea.

-Nelson then turned his attention to campaigning for Northern Territory representation in the Australian parliament, including refusing to pay taxes in an echo of the American War of Independence cry of "no taxation without representation".
+He then turned his attention to campaigning for Northern Territory representation in the Australian parliament, including refusing to pay taxes in an echo of the American War of Independence cry of "no taxation without representation".
 After a brief gaol stint, Nelson's campaign resulted in the establishment of a Northern Territory-based seat (albeit non-voting) in the House of Representatives.

-After standing down as AWU secretary, Nelson successfully stood for the new seat as an independent at the 1922 election (although he would join the Australian Labor Party soon after).
+After standing down as AWU secretary, Nelson successfully stood for the new seat as an independent at the 1922 election, although he joined the Australian Labor Party soon after.

 Nelson spent his time in parliament campaigning for greater expenditure and self-government for the Northern Territory, with little success.
 Following his defeat at the 1934 election, Nelson moved to Alice Springs to work as an agent.